NEW YORK (MainStreet) — Q: Is my employer allowed to fire me after I put in my two weeks’ notice, or is there some kind of protection against this?

 “I would say that nine times out of 10, an employer could get away with terminating you after you have given notice,” says Joshua Zuckerberg, a labor lawyer at Pryor Cashman.
 The main exception would be if there is specific language in your employment manual that guarantees you can’t be fired after giving your notice, but as Zuckerberg points out, “most manuals are not that specific.”

 The only other possible exception, Zuckerberg says, would be if the employee felt the manager had forced them to put in their notice only to fire them shortly after.
 In this situation, the employee might be able to convincingly argue that they wouldn’t otherwise have put in notice before leaving and would therefore have been paid for an extra two weeks.
-However, Zuckerberg could not think of any cases in which an employee successfully used this argument.
+However, Zuckerberg could not think of any cases in which an employee successfully used this argument.“Part of the reason you don’t see a lot of claims like this is that it’s usually not enough money to justify the lawsuit,” he says, alluding to the fact that the employee is essentially fighting for just a couple weeks of pay.
+Of course, there is also the matter of pride: It’s one thing to quit a job and quite another to be fired.

 Most competent employees probably won’t have to deal with this problem though, as long as they don’t slack off too much in their final weeks on the job.